mircealungu/homepage/content/post/16-09-20-bootstrapping-an-ubiquitous-ecosystem.md

 date = "2016-09-20T12:00:00"
 draft = false
-tags = ["Papers", "Ecosystems"] title = "Bootstrapping an Ubiquitous Ecosystem 📝WEA'16" math = true summary = """
+tags = ["Papers", "Ecosystems"] title = "Bootstrapping an Ecosystem 📝" math = true
+summary = """

+My favorite reviewer for this paper says:

 > "An unconventional idea for an ecosystem, which shows well that there are many more opportunities to benefit from the ecosystem idea, than the various industrial applications.
 The concrete examples of the platform and the applications make the ideas tangible and well understandable.
-I particularly like the discussions of the lessons learned [...]" (a reviewer for the paper :)
+I particularly like the discussions of the lessons learned"

-The paper reports on some of the opportunities and challenges of bootstrapping a ubiquitous monitoring ecosystem for learning from academia.
-The preprint is [online](https://github.com/mircealungu/Bootstrapping_an_Ecosystem__WEA16/blob/master/preprint.pdf).
+Published in the WEA'16 workshop the paper ([pdf](https://github.com/mircealungu/Bootstrapping_an_Ecosystem__WEA16/blob/master/preprint.pdf)) reports on some of the opportunities and challenges of bootstrapping a ubiquitous monitoring ecosystem.
+As a case study I report on my experience with the [Zeeguu](https://zeeguu.unibe.ch) ecosystem.

 """
 +++